PeterJFB/drum-sequencer/README.md

 > An app to quickly create, edit and share different drum patterns 📾

-The app requires `Java 16` or later, other dependecies are compiled and built using `maven`.
+The app requires `Java 16` or later, other dependecies are compiled and built using `Maven`.

 The project itself and further descriptions is located in the [sequencer folder](./sequencer).